sbutler-gh/groundtalk/README.md

 Here is for the [home page](public/index.html) and the [app page](public/feed.html).
 In the functions folder, you can find the code for the functions and requests to the DB.
 Made with HTMX, Supabase, and Netlify functions, and hosted on Netlify.

-## Active pages in this respository

-public/index.html, public/dev.html, functions/getMessages.js, functions/postMessage.js, functions/signInWithOtp, functions/signInWithRefreshToken, functions/UpdateUsername

-(there are some other files in the repository, referencing works in development)

 ## Architecture

 Here is a screenshot which explains the architecture.
 You have two types of messages: top-level posts, which have a ref value of **null**, and other posts which have a **ref** value — meaning it's a reply under some other post.